ASofterSpace/assTelegramArchiveBot/README.md

 curl -F "url=https://[YOUR_SERVER]/new-message"  https://api.telegram.org/bot[YOUR_BOT_TOKEN]/setWebhook
 ```

-Now when someone writes to your bot on telegram, for each distinct channel a folder should be created, and each folder should contain a log file for each day that any messages have been received, with all of them inside.
+Now when someone writes to your bot on telegram (possibly needing to write `/start` in the conversation once), for each distinct channel a folder should be created, and each folder should contain a log file for each day that any messages have been received, with all of them inside.

 ## License